futuredapp/arkitekt/README.md

 Since Fragments and Activities from the dagger module are using AndroidInjection, we created utilities to deal with this.

 In your tests, you can use `doAfterActivityInjection` and `doAfterFragmentInjection` to overwrite injected dependencies.
-These methods are called right after `AndrodInjection` and that allows overwriting of needed dependencies.
+These methods are called right after `AndroidInjection` and that allows overwriting of needed dependencies.
 In the following example, we are replacing the view model with the implementation that is using a view model with mocked dependencies and some random class with mocked implementation.

 ```kotlin
 doAfterActivityInjection<SampleActivity> { activity ->